 What is a phishing attack and how to identify it - the definite guide

 We know everyone has heard of them, but not everyone can easily detect that they are under phishing cyber attack.
-In this article, we will lay out the basics that will help you spot the malicious email in your Inbox.
-We will also explain the difference between phishing and spear phishing attacks and how to identify them.
+In this article, we will lay out the basics to help you spot malicious emails and differentiate between phishing and spear phishing attacks.

 Email remains widely used in both business and private matters as one of the leading communication methods.
 Because of that, email is commonly used as a marketing platform, and we are all familiar with all kinds of promotional newsletters ending up in our mailboxes.

 That led to the inevitable production of malicious acts, frauds, spam emails, and some more sophisticated ways of malicious intents.